How to Regulate Blood Sugar Naturally: Evidence-Based Strategies

 Does intermittent fasting help regulate glucose?

 For many people, yes.
 Time-restricted eating can improve insulin sensitivity.
 Start with 12 hours overnight and build up to 16.
+Skip it if you have a history of disordered eating, and talk to your doctor first if you take any glucose-lowering medication.

 Is keto good for blood sugar?